Suvroneel/Digital-Clock-Ver2/README.md

 # Digital-Clock-Ver2
- I made this clock using HTMl5 Java Script and CSS instead of Python this time
+I made this using HTML5 ,JavaScript and CSS .
+Keeping the other things same as the previous one (Digital-Clock ) I just made the time numbers appear directly infront of the main background picture .
+Above that I also added Day Month and Year functions